Skip Ribbon Commands

 • Department of Biomedical Science:

-Dr. Sawsan Said, Ph.D.; Molecular Biology-Genetics and Biotechnology Program.
-Rich and extensive experiences on a subset of B cells, namely Regulatory B cells in mice models, molecular immunology techniques, Bioinformatics, experimental animal use, and microbiology.
+She has rich and extensive experience with a subset of B cells, namely Regulatory B cells in mice models, as well as expertise in molecular immunology techniques, bioinformatics, experimental animal use, and microbiology.

 • Department of Physical Therapy